 Kim Robbins didn’t usually get asked for the same drug twice by a single customer.
-But one day in 2005, she finished a shift at the Happy Harry’s pharmacy in Harrington and drove up to Dover to cover a shift for a friend.
-When a familiar face came in asking to fill a prescription of painkillers, she knew something was wrong.
+But one day in 2005, she finished a shift at the Happy Harry’s pharmacy in Harrington and drove up to Dover to cover for a friend.
+When a familiar face came in asking to fill a prescription of painkillers, she knew something was off.

 “The first prescription I filled was for someone who had already filled 180 Vicodin with me in Harrington earlier that day,” she said.

 Robbins later made some calls to other pharmacies and discovered that the same man had been filling prescriptions all over the area, racking up thousands of painkillers in a single week.

 “The only reason we caught this guy is because I covered for that friend,” she said.